piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 ----- | ----
 MobileDevices | jungi.mobile_devices
 DesktopDevices | jungi.desktop_devices
-Link | jungi.link
+VirtualTheme | jungi.virtual_theme

 Of course you can attach your own tags and use them like above.
-Generally tag names are taken from a tag registry which allows for dynamically registering tags in the convenient way.
+Generally tag names are taken from a tag registry which allows for dynamically registering tags in a much more convenient way.
 You can read about that [here](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/theme-tags.md#tag-registry).

 **IMPORTANT**

 There is also one thing worthy to say here.
 If you're creating a standard theme which generally will be used for desktop devices you must remember to define the `jungi.desktop_device` tag.
-In some cases this tag can be significant and it can be useful when viewing information about a theme.
+In some cases this tag can be very useful when viewing information about a theme.

 #### Arguments